CorpseCodesFr/Vangaurd-Calculator-/README.md

 "6. **Discoverable Games**: Input specific equations to access various games, including unblocked site games, Minecraft, and about:blank game site."
  8. **Help** If you need help on all the controls hit "h" on your keyboard
  7. **Technical Support**: If you encounter issues or glitches, email me at Greysonmccann2010@gmail.com.
- 8. **Unblocked Google** By using a special software that's paid for, anyone can access Google without any restrictions.
-This software updates every day, making sure everything runs smoothly for everyone who uses it.
+ 8. **Unblocked Google** By using special paid software, anyone can access Google without restrictions.
+This software updates every day, ensuring everything runs smoothly for everyone using it, In order to access the link do 10/2 in calculator and hit "=".
    ---
    controls: Calculate the following sums: 1+1, 12+12, 7+7.
    ---
-**Active website** This is the only link that works right now because the website is still acting up.
+**Active website** This is the only link that works because the website is still acting up.
 I'm sorting out other options but use this one ASAP.
 It might get swapped out in a few days when I have a new link.

 ---